TuiChain/blockchain/README.md

   - `LoanIdentifier` - uniquely identifies a loan
   - `LoanPhase(Enum)` - enumeration of the possible phases of a loan
   - `LoanState` - holds the mutable part of a loan's state
-  - `WrongLoanPhaseError(ValueError)` - raised when loan is not in expected phase

 - Types providing access to the on-chain infrastructure: